The Best Homemade Biscuits

 Make a well in the center of the dry ingredients and pour in the buttermilk.
 Working from the outside start bringing the flour into the buttermilk very gently just until it starts to come together.
 Do not vigorously stir the mixture like a cake batter.
 The dough will be somewhat wet and sticky.

 Flour a clean surface generously.
-Keep extra flour on hand so you can add as you knead.
+Keep extra flour on hand so you can add as you knead the dough.
 Flour your hands, bring the dough together and start lightly folding the dough in half.
 Gently knead by turning and folding.
 Do this about 6 to 10 times until the dough comes together and is beginning to feel smooth.

 Please excuse my wrinkled hands.
 These photos sent me screaming to the store to purchase those lovely yellow rubber cleaning gloves.
 Yikes!